Our Guide to

 Photographic safaris are a brilliant way to get up close with Africa’s big game which is far more rewarding than any TV documentary or movie you watch on Africa.

-With just a handful of regions boasting all of the species, now is the time to get to Africa on a Big Five safari.
+With just a handful of regions boasting all of the species, now is the time to get set out on an Africa Holiday for the best Big Five safaris.

 Rhino numbers are dropping faster than flies and they are not visible easily so we will always chat with you about what it is you want to see in the wild.
 Lion numbers are dwindling and elephants are still targeted by poaching.